-Fiscal Year 2022-23 Staff Mass Salary Update Guidelines
+Fiscal Year 2023-24 Staff Mass Salary Update Guidelines

 Mass Salary Update

-Consistent with the budget planning assumptions approved by the Board of Regents, departments should determine staff salary increases based on the following guidelines:
+Departments should determine staff salary increases based on the following guidelines:

 - To be eligible for July 1 increases, staff must meet the criteria below:

-- Employees must have been hired prior to January 1, 2022 and will have completed their probation period prior to July 1, 2022.
+- Employees must have been hired prior to January 1, 2023 and will have completed their probation period prior to July 1, 2023.

 - Salary increases for bargaining unit employees are subject to the applicable collective bargaining unit agreement.